TeamDevelopersGH/Lung-Cancer-Detection/README.md

 ## Overview

-In the United States, lung cancer strikes 225,000 people every year, and accounts for $12 billion in health care costs.
-Early detection is critical to give patients the best chance at recovery and survival.
+Lung cancer claims the lives of 225,000 Americans annually and costs the healthcare system $12 billion.
+To provide patients the best chance of rehabilitation and survival, early detection is essential.

 Two years ago, the office of the U.S. Vice President spearheaded a bold new initiative, the Cancer Moonshot, to make a decade's worth of progress in cancer prevention, diagnosis, and treatment in just 5 years.